dfaust/mkv-bash-tools/README.md

 `find -iname "*.mkv" -exec mkv-transcode-flac '{}' \;`

+## mkv-transcode-dts

+A BASH script that transcodes all DTS-HD Master Audio tracks of a matroska file to DTS Core while preserving the track's name and language and it's default and forced flags as well as its delay.

+### Depends on

+mktemp
+mkvmerge
+mkvextract
+ffmpeg (version 3.1 or higher)

+### Usage

+`chmod +x mkv-transcode-dts`
+`./mkv-transcode-dts "My File.mkv"`
+This will create a new file called "My File [DTS Core].mkv".

+For batch converting all .mkv files in the current directoy copy mkv-transcode-dts to a directory in your PATH and execute:
+`find -iname "*.mkv" -exec mkv-transcode-dts '{}' \;`

 ## mkv-remove-language

 A BASH script that removes the audio track with the specified language from a matroska file.